Tier 2 Sponsor Guidance: Skilled Worker Visa Compliance

 Sponsor licence application fees

-The fee for the premium service can range from £8,000 per year for small, medium or charitable organisations to £25,000 per year for large organisations.
+The fee for the premium sponsor service is £8,000 per year for small, medium or charitable organisations, and £25,000 per year for large organisations.

-In addition, you will be liable to pay the Immigration Skills Charge each time you sponsor a migrant worker.
+In addition, you will be liable to pay the Immigration Skills Charge each time you sponsor a migrant worker under the Skilled Worker route.
 This is currently set at £1,000 per employee per year, reduced to £364 for small or charitable organisations.
 This is on top of the fee required for every certificate of sponsorship that you assign under your licence.

 Further costs will also be payable when, for example, assigning the Certificate of Sponsorship to the job applicant.